Score Replacement with Bounded Deviation for Rare Prompt Generation: Experiments

 \subsection{User Study}

-We conduct a user study to evaluate human preference for rare concept generation.
-The study involves 25 participants, each shown image-to-image comparisons between our method and baseline approaches.
-For each case, participants are asked to choose the image they prefer based on two criteria: (1) text-to-image alignment and (2) overall visual quality.
-We randomly sample 8 prompts from each RareBench category for each model comparison.
+We conduct a user study with Amazon MTurk to evaluate human preference.
+The study involves \textbf{50 participants}, each shown image-to-image comparisons between our method and baseline approaches.
+For each case, participants are asked to choose the image based on two criteria: \textbf{(i)} text-to-image alignment and \textbf{(ii)} overall visual quality.
+We randomly sample 8 prompts from each RareBench category for each baseline comparison.
 The win rate shown in~\cref{fig:user_study} is calculated as the percentage of times our method is preferred over the baseline.
-A win rate above 50\% (horizontal dashed line) indicates that our approach is more frequently favored, highlighting its perceptual advantage.
+A win rate above 50\% (red horizontal dashed line) indicates that our approach is more frequently favored, highlighting its perceptual advantage.
 Full details of the user study setup are provided in~\cref{appendix:user_study}.